Locyst/LocystLogging/README.md

-# Locyst Logger
+# LocystLogging

-A python logger utility to make logging and managing logs easier.
-This is just a side project of mine so it may be lacking in areas.
+A python logger library to make logging and managing logs easier.
 The default and unchangable format for logs are "[Time of log] [Log file caller/Log level] [Msg]".
-As of now the only supoorted file type are txts, this is planned to change in the future

 ## How to use